Jason Gammack on the Promise of Spatial Biology

 And they could be very, very homologous or very, very similar.
 Our technology allows us to use small, but very different probes to tile across that, that target, that RNA of interest.
 And then by selectively colorizing and D colorizing, those proteins, we create an essence, a color pattern.
 And that color modernize image, and then we’ll use software to deconvolute or decode those images.

-So we can then see individual transcripts within the cell.
+So we can then see individual transcripts within the cell thanks to the study of spatial biology.

 Harry Glorikian: It’s funny.
 I feel like my, you know, history has a way of building on itself.
 I mean, I remember when we were doing DNA in situ hybridization and trying to convince people that this was going to be something and then.
 You know, molecular barcodes when I was at Applied Biosystems.
 So this is the culmination in a, in a sense, an advancement, obviously because of software and imaging and those sorts of things of this next stage of where this technology is taking us.